Wichtiger Hinweis

 How did those present find out about the event?

-Those present found out about the event from various sources (Erlangen news, word of mouth, intranet of the city of Erlangen, event of the Erlangen International Women's Group, portal of the city of Erlangen).
+Those present found out about the event from various sources (Erlangen news, word-of-mouth, intranet of the city of Erlangen, event of the Erlangen International Women's Group, portal of the city of Erlangen).

 Equal Opportunities Officer, Christina Nießen-Straube: